Industry solutions

 Build with

-What I’ve seen work — consistently, across dozens of firms — isn’t buying more software.
-It’s connecting the software you already have.
-The firms that have reclaimed hours from their administrative overhead didn’t replace Clio with something better.
-They built bridges between Clio and their inbox, between their calendar and their billing system, between client intake forms and matter creation.
+What works for small law firms is usually not buying more software.
+It is connecting the software they already have.
+The firms that reclaim hours from administrative overhead do not replace Clio with something else.
+They connect Clio to the inbox, the calendar to billing, and intake forms to matter creation.

 This is what automation looks like for a small law firm.
 Not a robot writing your briefs.
 Not AI replacing your judgment.
 It’s the boring, critical, repeatable processes that eat your day: extracting deadlines from court notices and putting them on the right calendar with the right reminders.
 Routing new client inquiries to an intake form instead of a phone tag loop.
 Sending status updates to clients before they have to ask.
 Flagging trust account discrepancies before they become compliance problems.